betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 We can thank Margaret Hamilton, who received the Presidential Medal of Freedom for her work on the on AGC<sup>[29]</sup>, for being the first to champion *Software Engineering*<sup>[28]</sup>
 as a discipline unto itself "...to bring the software [effort] legitimacy so that it and those building it would be given due respect."
-Hamilton was the only women working on AGC software and ultimately became a rope mother for LM fight program **LUMINARY**.
+Hamilton was the only woman working on AGC software and ultimately became a rope mother for LM fight program **LUMINARY**.

 Hamilton would often bring her 11 year old daughter to work on weekends and she would